LostKobrakai/kobrakai_elixir/static/posts/2022-12-15-one-to-many-liveview-form.md

 end
 ```

-## The LiveView
+## Setting up the LiveView

-Getting to the meat the next will be implementing the form – starting with a bare
+Getting to the meat of the topic – the LiveView itself.
+Starting from a mostly bare
-bones LiveView.
+bones implementation.

 ```elixir
 defmodule GroceriesWeb.ListLive do